 Content marketing has found a way to become an integral part of every digital marketing campaign in 2014 and is poised to become even more important in 2015.
 Both content creation as well as publication is paramount, and marketers are reallocating budgets towards content marketing efforts.
 According to statistics, about 69% of B2C marketers are creating more content now than they did a year ago and so focused are they on content marketing, that 45% of them are said to have a dedicated content marketing team in their organization.
-Here are some of the biggest content marketing trends for 2015.

 Both creation of content and publication are two of the most vital components of a winning content marketing strategy.
 But many marketers today are not taking it a step forward and focusing, as they should be, on the distribution of their content.
 Research has revealed that currently, only 26% of marketers invest in content distribution.
 In the coming year, how content is strategically distributed will set some businesses apart from their competition.
 Marketers will resort to a few tried and tested ways to ensure that their content is distributed to the right audience, such as reaching out to influencers in their field, building relationships with branded publications and optimizing for mobile and search.